zendesk/copenhagen_theme/README.md

 You can read more about the manifest file [here](https://support.zendesk.com/hc/en-us/articles/115012547687--THEMING-CENTER-BETA-Settings-manifest-reference)

 ### Settings folder
-If in your manifest file you would like to have variables of type `file`, you need to provide a fallback for that variable and have it in the `/settings` folder, this file will be used and shown in the settings panel until another one is uploaded.
+If you have a variable of type file, you need to provide a default file for that variable in the `/settings` folder.
+This file will be used on the settings panel by default and users can upload a different file if they like.
 Ex.
 If you would like to have a variable for the background image of a section, the variable in your manifest file would look something like this: